-2.3 Legislative framework
+2.2 Legislative framework

-Division 6A of Part XVB of the Customs Act 1901 (the Act)3 sets out, among other things, the procedures to be followed by the Commissioner in dealing with an application for the continuation of anti-dumping measures.
+Division 6A of Part XVB sets out, among other things, the procedures to be followed by the Commissioner in dealing with an application for the continuation of anti-dumping measures and preparing a report to the Parliamentary Secretary.

 Subsection 269ZHE(1) requires that the Commissioner publish a SEF on which he proposes to base his recommendations to the Parliamentary Secretary concerning the continuation of the anti-dumping measures.
-Subsection 269ZHE(2) requires that, in doing so, the Commissioner must have regard to the application, any submissions relating generally to the inquiry received within 37 days of the initiation of the inquiry and any other matters that he considers relevant.
+Subsection 269ZHE(2) requires that, in doing so, the Commissioner must have regard to the application, any submissions relating generally to the inquiry received within 37 days of the initiation of the inquiry and may have regard to any other matters that he considers relevant.
+The SEF was published on 27 June 2016.